wandnz/systemd-named-netns/README.md

 This project enables you to:
  * Create and delete named netns on the fly like systemd services
  * Start named netns on boot
- * Quickly set up bridging or NAT from netns to host
+ * Quickly set up bridging from netns to host
  * Use named netns in systemd services
    * Enables them to connect to the internet too
    * And you can manually switch to its netns (since they are named)

 ## Installation

 Dependencies: